stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/visual_proxy.md

 The resulting message flow is simplified: all the data synchronization happens between the Visual Proxy and its backend attribute.
 The Client code is not concerned with this transaction.
-It just coordinates creation and presentation of Visual Proxy object to the User.
+It just coordinates creation and presentation of the Visual Proxy object to the User.

 # Practical Example

-The following practical example represents a boilerplate implementation of the design.
-Two methods are provided to generate a Visual Proxy: `visualProxyAttribute` returns the Proxy for a specific attribute of the Person Model class;
+The following practical example represents a boilerplate implementation of the design, for clarity purposes.
+Two methods are provided to generate a Visual Proxy:
-`visualProxy` returns instead the full UI representation of the Model properties.
+`visual_proxy_attribute` returns the Proxy for a specific attribute of the Person Model class; `visual_proxy` returns instead the full UI representation of the Model properties.

 For simplicity of presentation, this example only performs synchronization in one direction, from the View to the Model.